DavisStanko/battlesnake/README.md

 ## Next Steps

 0. **HOTFIX** Deal with multiple "safe" moves where the only choices are possible deadly on collisions.
     - In the event where there are multiple moves that aren't guaranteed death, the snake attempts to find the best move.
 In doing so, it removes moves that could result in deadly head on collisions.
 However, it is possible that there are no safe moves left.
 In this case, the snake just moves down.
 This is not a good solution and needs to be fixed.

+1. Choose best option when attempting to kill a snake via head on collision.
+    - When approaching a snake diagonally there are two possible head on collisions.
+Moreover, when in the range of multiple snakes there can be up to three possible head on collisions.
+In the snakes current form, if there are multiple chances of killing a snake via head on collision it will jsut pick the first instead of the best.

-1. Deal with hazard sauce.
+2. Deal with hazard sauce.
     - Battlesnake has multiple game modes.
 Currently, my snake was developed only for the standard mode.
 However, it would be interesting to adapt to modes with more variables such as hazard sauce.

-2. Don't move into dead ends.
+3. Don't move into dead ends.
     - Currently when there are no apples on screen the snake opts to move randomly around the safe moves available.
 Furthermore, even when there are apples on screen, the snake moves without regard to its surroundings.
 This leads it to sometimes chose moves that lead to immanent (but not immediate) death.

-3. Consider enemy tails safe.
+4. Consider enemy tails safe.
     Enemy snake tails will move out of the way meaning that the square they occupy is safe **unless** they eat an apple.
 Therefore checking for what opponents are able to eat apples and considering tails safe based on that would raise the number of possible moves for my snake,

-4. Purposefully kill other snakes?
+5. Purposefully kill other snakes?
     - The snake does not account for situations where other snakes are able to be trapped.
 Killing other snakes would end the game sooner and reduce the risk of them killing us later on.

-5. Change snake philosophy.
+6. Change snake philosophy.
     - Always moving towards the nearest apple is neither aggressive nor defensive.
 While it does mean that dying from a lack of health is exceedingly unlikely, it does nothing to prevent other snakes from trapping us.

 ## License